obsidianmd/eslint-plugin/docs/rules/no-plugin-as-component.md

-# Disallow using the main plugin instance as a component for MarkdownRenderer.render to prevent memory leaks (`obsidianmd/no-plugin-as-component`)
+# Disallow anti-patterns when passing a component to MarkdownRenderer.render to prevent memory leaks (`obsidianmd/no-plugin-as-component`)

 💼 This rule is enabled in the ✅ `recommended` config.